A RACE SO HARD, ONCE ONE PERSON FINISHES, IT WILL CEASE TO EXIST!!!

 This race is free, but for everyone's safety this race will have live tracking.

-Cost for registration is for the $50 SPOT rental fee (plus $5 Ultrasignup fee) and will be 100% refunded if you need to cancel, (prior to the rental order).
+Cost for registration is for the $50 SPOT rental fee (plus $5 Ultrasignup fee) and the $50 will be refunded if you need to cancel, (prior to the rental order).

 If you already have a tracking device, get hold of me and I will differ the cost.